MonikaSData/Pewlett-Hackard-Analysis/README.md

 ## Results
 - **The Number of Retiring Employees by Title**
-   - Total of 72,458 are current  and qualified to retired
+   - Total of 72,458 employees are currently employed by PH (fictional company for the use case) and qualify to retire
    - 7 different job roles (titles) will be impacted